 What Is a Lead Magnet?

-In simple words, a lead magnet is an incentive that businesses or marketers offer in exchange for consumers’ contact information.
+In simple words, a lead magnet is an incentive businesses or marketers offer in exchange of consumers’ contact information.
 A key factor to consider before creating a lead magnet is knowing your target audience well.
 A good lead magnet should be able to promote your business, offer something of value to consumers, and must not involve any additional costs.

 Why Do Businesses Need Lead Magnets?

-How To Create a Lead Magnet
+How to Create a Lead Magnet

 Step 1: identify your buyer persona